The Essential Guide

 Before you go, Everything you need to know

-The best times of year to enjoy the Salkantay Trek and get the best weather are April and May or September and October.
-These months are a little quieter tourism-wise, and the climate is extremely pleasant with little rainfall.
+The best times of the year to enjoy the Salkantay Trek and experience the best weather are April and May or September and October.
+There are fewer tourists during these months, and the climate is pleasant, with minimal precipitation.

 November marks the end of the dry season in Cusco and along the Salkantay Trek.
 The fields are dry and lacking color—but the rain is about to start and begin the wet season.
 The later on in the month you travel, the more likely you are to experience rain along the trek.
 However, the temperature overall is very pleasant, and you’ll feel warm most of the way.

-This month is the start of summer throughout the country and is when most national tourists start going on vacation.
+This month starts summer throughout the country and is when most national tourists vacation.
 Temperatures are still warm, but more rain will start to fall.
 This is a nice time of year to travel as you won’t see too many large crowds—just make sure you take waterproof gear in case.

 January is getting wetter, and you’ll see less of the sun this month.
 You’ll likely witness showers almost daily this time of year.
 They don’t tend to last long, though, and with help from the strong sun, the ground dries pretty quickly.
 You’ll still get to enjoy warm spells throughout the day.

-The heavy rainfall continues throughout March, but you’ll also get to enjoy more breaks in the clouds and see the sun pop out more.
-The Salkantay route is a little drier this month on the ground, so you’ll start to see more visitors on the trail again.
-Still, make sure you take all the right equipment to keep you dry and safe.
+The heavy rainfall continues throughout March, but you’ll also enjoy more breaks in the clouds and see the sun pop out more.
+The Salkantay trail is a little drier this month on the ground, so you’ll see more visitors on the trail again.
+Still, take all the right equipment to keep you dry and safe.

-Finally, the rain is coming to an end, and there’s a significant drop in the number of showers.
+Finally, the rain is ending, and there’s a significant drop in showers.
 April is still considered as part of the rainy season, but it’s far less wet.
 You’ll enjoy plenty of sun rays and generally pleasant days on the trail.

-The dry season is known for some wonderful sunny days and the opportunity to enjoy the most spectacular views of the gorgeous Andean landscapes.
-However, this also means the arrival of many more visitors to Peru who want to take advantage of the dry weather.
-You’ll likely see a lot more people on the Salkantay Trek during these months.
+The dry season in Peru is known for its sunny days and the opportunity to indulge in the most breathtaking views of the Andean landscapes.
+However, this appealing weather also attracts numerous visitors who want to take advantage of the dry climate.
+Therefore, during these months, it is likely that you will encounter several people doing the Salkantay trek.

-Here’s a breakdown of each month during the dry season on the Salkantay route.
+Below, we provide a breakdown of each month during the dry season on the Salkantay route, so you can plan your adventure optimally and make the most of your experience.

 Hooray!
 The dry season has officially begun.
 You might see showers here and there, but they’ll be short and light.
 Precipitation, in general, has decreased tenfold, and the climate is lovely during this time of the year.
 This is a great time to trek Salkantay before the large crowds come.

 This is the driest month of the year, and you’ll see little to no rainfall along the route.
 However, it’s also winter and the temperature at night drops dramatically.
 It can go below 0°C at the highest points of the route and the Soraypampa campsite.
 During the day, the climate is still nice and warm.
-If you travel in June, you need to remember that in Cusco they’ll be celebrating their anniversary and it’s very busy throughout the city and on tours.
+If you travel in June, you must remember that in Cusco they’ll be celebrating their anniversary and it’s very busy throughout the city.
 You’ll likely see larger crowds on the route this month.

 July gets even colder at night, so you’ll need to make sure you have a very warm sleeping bag and lots of cozy clothes for your first night in Soraypampa.
 In the middle of the day, though, the high sun will keep you warm—use high SPF sunscreen for protection.
-This month, there are patriotic festivities, so the city is still busy, as is the Salkantay Trek.
+There are patriotic festivities this month, so the city is still busy, as is the Salkantay Trek.
 Although July is in the middle of the dry season, you might experience an odd hailstorm.

 Winter is drawing to a close, but nighttime temperatures on the high-altitude parts of the Salkantay Trek will still be chilly.
 The days are getting warmer, and there’s still very little rainfall.
-August is still busy with tourists, and you can expect some outstanding views with clear skies along the route.
+August is still busy with tourists, and you can expect outstanding views along the route with clear skies.

 This is the warmest month of the year on the Salkantay Trek, and we recommend traveling now to make the most of the climate while avoiding large crowds.
 The skies are mostly blue and clear, but you might experience light showers here and there.
-This is the last time of the year to get optimal views of Salkantay and Machu Picchu before it begins to get cloudier.
+This is the last time of the year to get optimal views of Salkantay and Machu Picchu before it gets cloudier.

-As you head down to the edge of the jungle, it gets much warmer, and you won’t be so cold at night.
-On the day, it’ll likely be around 26°C (80°F).
+As you head down to the jungle's edge, it gets much warmer, and you won’t be so cold at night.
+It’ll likely be around 26°C (80°F) on the day.

 What Is the Coldest Month in Salkantay?